 Pastured eggs also offer more health benefits than eggs from grain-fed hens.
 They’re higher in omega-3 fatty acids and have twice the vitamin E content of regular eggs.

-Ask your favourite vendors if they offer a Community Supported Agriculture (CSA) or subscription program for eggs, meat and even produce.
-While subscription programs typically make you pay upfront, you’ll be able to pick up your favourite goods each week at a lower cost than paying in cash every time.
+Ask your favorite vendors if they offer a Community Supported Agriculture (CSA) or subscription program for eggs, meat and even produce.
+While subscription programs typically make you pay upfront, you’ll be able to pick up your favorite goods each week at a lower cost than paying in cash every time.

 Pick Up Fresh Herbs

-Fresh herbs are abundant at the farmer’s market and they’re a great way to add flavour to your cooking without using salt, sugar or fat.
+Fresh herbs are abundant at the farmer’s market and they’re a great way to add flavor to your cooking without using salt, sugar or fat.
 Pick up mix of fresh herbs to make healthy salad dressings and pestos.
-Use your Vitamix machine to whip up herb-flavoured butters, which pair well with grilled grass-fed steak or homemade bread.
+Use your Vitamix machine to whip up herb-flavored butters, which pair well with grilled grass-fed steak or homemade bread.

 Or make frozen herb “ice cubes” that you can use year-round.
 Simply wet-chop herbs in your Vitamix blender and drain, then pack the chopped herbs in ice cube trays so each segment is ⅔ full, and fill with extra-virgin olive oil.
 Freeze the tray overnight, then store the cubes in a freezer bag for future use.